 Bury in Bloom and the Bury Society are keen to recognise these individual feats in the community and is looking for nominations to award the certificate.

-This first certificate presented by Martyn Taylor – Chairman of the Bury Society – is awarded to 7yr old Otis Bligh for his work clearing up litter at the Skate Park at Olding Road Bury St Edmunds and raise money for a litter bin.
-‘He raised enough for two bins which demonstrates the amount support his community gave him.
-We love that and want to recognise it’ said David.
+The first certificate, presented by Martyn Taylor – Chairman of the Bury Society, was awarded to 7yr old Otis Bligh for his work clearing up litter at the Skate Park at Olding Road, Bury St Edmunds; read more details.

 To make nominations please email David Irvine at Coordinator@buryinbloom.org.uk

-More Outstanding Achievement in the Community certificates will follow and be mentioned here.
+More Outstanding Achievement in the Community Awards will follow and be recorded on our Roll of Honour.